Differences in sex development

 Not having a womb means that a woman cannot become pregnant, but it's sometimes possible to take eggs from their ovaries, fertilise them, and implant them in another woman's womb (surrogacy).

-For support and more information about Rokitansky syndrome at:
+You can find more support and information on Rokitansky syndrome at:

 Sex characteristics usually seen in males or females